 If the commission approves a petition, the proposal is subject to approval by voters, or is submitted to the legislature.
-For local action petitions, the boundary change takes effect when the boundary change election is certified.
+A petition that has been granted by the commission takes effect upon the satisfaction of any stipulations imposed by the commission, and an election is certified.
+In the case of petitions filed through local action for municipally owned property, and by unanimous consent, a boundary change takes effect after the LBC approves a petition, subject to reconsideration.

 For a legislative review petition, when 45 days have passed from submission during a regular session and no action is taken, the boundary change takes effect.
 Decisions are no longer subject to Department of Justice review under the Voting Rights Act of 1965.